-Brand Name: Fortaz, Tazicef
+Brand names: Fortaz, Tazicef

-What is Fortaz (ceftazidime injection)?
+What is ceftazidime?

 Ceftazidime may also be used for purposes not listed in this medication guide.